E-commerce Law: Understanding the Main Points

 So, understand the main points of law to prevent your business from problems and even damage.

 Of course, in every online store product prices are displayed and even highlighted.
-You can check www.watchshopping.com/ and see how its products are neatly arranged with detailed information.
+You can search on google and check to see how its products are neatly arranged with detailed information.
 But anything other than those charged for goods that are part of the price must be indicated.
 One of the biggest examples is the number of shipments, which need to be informed before checkout.
 For this, the ideal is to store a shipping calculator on each product page and close to the price.
 If there are other additional values, such as for installation or assembly, these values must appear in the item description or next to the price.

 Identification number and company name on the site